 And finally, to argue against the increase because it will supposedly encourage tax avoidance is rather rich when at the first hint of public sector workers going on strike the same people are rarely shy of accusing the trade unions of “holding the country to ransom”.

 I won’t be playing the world’s smallest violin for those affected by the proposed 50p tax rate, and neither should you.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.